 Imperial Oil approached Dowler-Karn with an offer: Take over the London agency from Rowberry Fuels.
 Dowler-Karn completed the deal, which meant that when Imperial Oil purchased Texaco Oil Limited‘s operations later that year Dowler-Karn acquired Dykxhoorn Fuels who had been the Aylmer agent.

 When Dowler-Karn purchased Ball Truck and Auto Repair and moved it to their primary location, they were able to perform inspections and maintenance on their own fleet and provide conversion services to help their customers convert their vehicles to propane.

-In 1987 Jack brokered a deal with Imperial Oil to become one of the first Branded Resellers in Canada.
+In 1987 Jack brokered a deal with Imperial Oil to become the first Branded Reseller in Canada.
 Dowler-Karn Limited was then able to operate of their own volition, and handle customers directly without constant observation or regulation from Imperial Oil.
 This same year, Dowler-Karn purchased Lacey Fuels in St Thomas.

 In 1985, Dowler-Karn realized it had outgrown its location and purchased property east of St. Thomas from Thompson Transport which would become the long-term head office, still used today.
 This same year, Dowler-Karn purchased the St. Thomas and Aylmer branches of Maple City / Sterling Fuels.

 When Barb Molinaro, Jack & Joyce’s daughter, joins Dowler-Karn in 1984 it officially becomes an entire family affair – Jack, Joyce, and each of their three children then worked full-time for Dowler-Karn.

 In 1983, after graduating high school, Dave Karn joins the family business full time.